9th November 2025

 how each operator’s horses are cared for

 We know that one of, if not the most, important thing to consider when choosing a riding holiday is how the horses are cared for.
-It’s paramount that working horses get the right care and breaks and it’s horrible that not every horse is treated this way.
-That’s why we a) very carefully vet each operator we work with to ensure they take care of their horses well and also understand how important their horses are to their operations and b) wanted to create this blog post for you, so you can be sure that any ride you choose on Wild Mane will feature horses that are treated with the utmost care.
+It’s paramount that working horses get the right care and breaks.
+That’s why we a) very carefully vet each operator we work with to ensure they take care of their horses well and b) wanted to create this blog post for you, so you can be sure that any ride you choose on Wild Mane will feature horses that are treated with the utmost care.

 So here’s how each operator we work with takes care of their horses: